 - They have served the University for a minimum of six contract years of full-time service from date of last hire.
 Time spent on any type of leave of absence is not counted as full-time service.
 A full contract year is based on the weeks of service specified in an individual's Memorandum of Service.

-- They have served the University for a minimum of seven full contract years of full-time service and hold the rank of senior scientist, senior research associate, or research associate.
+- They have served the University for a minimum of seven full contract years of full-time service and hold the rank of research professor, associate research professor, or assistant research professor.

 If paid with funds provided by an agency other than the University (USDA, for example), the use of restricted funds for the sabbatical must be allowed by the granting agency.

 Academic administrators: A person classified as an academic administrator and holding a standing appointment in one of the ranks listed above is eligible for a sabbatical leave under the same conditions as described above for faculty (academic).

 Exempt staff: The following exempt staff who have served the University for a minimum of six calendar years of full-time service, and who have arranged to use the sabbatical leave for graduate training, are eligible: